sy2ra4/CampusRide_SAD_Brainrot/README.md

 # CampusRide - University Ride-Sharing System

-This Software Requirement Specification (SRS) was created by Syed Rafidul Alam, Sayed Hasan Sami, Sheikh Sadi, Badhon Dalbot, Sunjana Binte Shameem as a part of the evaluation for System Analysis and Design (CSE 3411) course at United International University in Spring 2025 trimester.
+This Software Requirement Specification (SRS) was created by Syed Rafidul Alam, Sayed Hasan Sami, Sheikh Sadi, Badhon Dalbot, and Sunjana Binte Shameem as a part of the evaluation for System Analysis and Design (CSE 3411) course at United International University in Spring 2025 trimester.

 ## Overview